FigCreative/Fig-Base-Wordpress-Theme/README.md

 Convert and minify on your js files<br />
 <code>$ grunt jsrun</code>

-Review changes or have live changes in your browser, only works on localhost<br />
+Live changes in your browser, only works on localhost - No need to refresh your browser<br />
-<code>$ grunt review</code>
+<code>$ grunt livechanges</code>

 Staging, Shall convert all images.
 A backup of your local database shall also be created, with a production db that has all the urls changed as set in the grunt file.<br />
 <code>$ grunt launch</code>

 First upload onto the server, includes wordpress and all relevant files, make sure the config file is setup in wordpress.
-Also upload the production database in the <code>db/production/</code><br />
+Also add the production database in the <code>db/production/</code><br />
 <code>$ grunt wordpress-upload</code>

 Alterations or changes to the website should then be uploaded using this command as it does not reupload wordpress base files.<br />